 The goal of Catapult is to invest in the exponential growth of Greater Boston’s most effective, market-driven training and education organizations in partnership with the region’s most savvy businesses in order to leverage the region’s potential for sustaining talent via the workforce system.

-Please join the Boston Foundation, SkillWorks, JVS, Resilient Coders and JP Morgan as we highlight the release of a new series of essays on the next generation of workforce development, and a discussion of new initiatives to accelerate change in policy around workforce training.
+The Boston Foundation, SkillWorks, JVS, Resilient Coders and JP Morgan hosted a forum to highlight the release of the new Catapult Papers series of essays on the next generation of workforce development, and to discuss new initiatives to accelerate change in policy around workforce training.

 Our new model will focus on the success of the jobseeker and employer equally, built upon six pillars: